Learn how long it takes to register as a patent attorney and how much it costs.

 Expected review times

-As Board meetings take place three times a year, you'll need to submit your application at least six weeks prior to the next meeting.
+Board meetings take place three times a year, you'll need to submit your application at least 8 weeks prior to the next meeting.
 If you miss the submission deadline, your application will be considered at the next meeting.

-As Board meetings for approvals only take place three times a year, you'll need to submit your application at least six weeks prior to the next meeting.
+The Board meetings take place three times a year, you'll need to submit your application/s at least eight weeks prior to the next meeting.

-If your application is successful your details will be added to the Register of Patent Attorneys.
+Once the Designated Manager approves your application, your details will be added to the Register of Patent Attorneys and listed on the TTIPA website.

 Your registration is valid until 31 July, regardless of your initial registration date.
 Once registered, it's your responsibility to manage and maintain your registration, including annual renewal costs.